UCSB-DS-PROJ-2026/UCSB_DS_PROJ_26/README.md

 ## Solution
 To address this issue, we are developing a web-based platform that:

      •  Predicts Future housing prices in Santa Barbara

      •  Displays current rental listings and housing trends

-• Provides student-focused information such as the number of rooms/bathrooms, rent price, distance from UCSB, and more to help students make informed financial decisions
+     •  Provides student-focused information such as the number of rooms/bathrooms, rent price,            distance from UCSB, and more to help students make informed financial decisions.

 ## Methodology
 ### Data Collection

 We gathered housing data from:

     •  Zillow

     •  Redfin

     •  UCSB housing listings website and public rental data sources

 ### Data Processing:

 • Data cleaning using pandas in Python

 •  Handling missing values and standardizing features